COUCHBASE, INC. LICENSE AGREEMENT

 2. License Grants.

 2.1 License Grant as to Free Licenses.
-A “Free License” is allowed only for non-production use of the Software and is provided with no Support or any other services.
+A “Free License” is allowed only for development use and evaluation of the Software and is provided with no Support or any other services.
 Couchbase is under no obligation to provide or continue to provide the Free Licenses (including any update, upgrade or new version of the Software licensed thereunder).
-During the Subscription Term, and subject to Customer’s compliance with the terms and conditions of this Agreement, Couchbase grants to Customer a revocable, unpaid, non-exclusive, non-transferable, non-sublicensable, non-fee bearing download license to install and use the Software only for Customer’s own internal testing and development use.
-Prior to using the Software in any Productive Use (as defined below), Customer agrees to enter into an Order with Couchbase and pay the applicable Fees.
-If, at any time, Customer uses the Software in Productive Use without an active Order, then (i) Customer acknowledges and agrees that its Free License is automatically converted to an Enterprise License, (ii) Couchbase shall have the right to audit and charge Customer for such use as set forth in Section 8 herein, and (iii) Customer shall use best efforts to enter into an Order with Couchbase for such Productive Use in order to remedy the noncompliant Productive Use as soon as possible.
+During the Subscription Term, and subject to Customer’s compliance with the terms and conditions of this Agreement, Couchbase grants to Customer a revocable, unpaid, non-exclusive, non-transferable, non-sublicensable, non-fee bearing download license to install and use the Software only for Customer’s own internal development use and evaluation of the Software.
+Prior to using the Software for any other use (including for testing, quality assurance, or in production), Customer agrees to enter into an Order with Couchbase and pay the applicable Fees.
+If, at any time, Customer uses the Software for any other use (including for testing, quality assurance, or in production) without an active Order, then (i) Customer acknowledges and agrees that its Free License is automatically converted to an Enterprise License, (ii) Couchbase shall have the right to audit and charge Customer for such use as set forth in Section 8 herein, and (iii) Customer shall use best efforts to enter into an Order with Couchbase for such use in order to remedy the noncompliant use as soon as possible.
 Free Licenses granted to Customer hereunder are revocable and terminable at any time in Couchbase’s sole and absolute discretion.

 2.2 License Grant as to Enterprise Licenses.
-An “Enterprise License” is required once Customer makes any “Productive Use” in the first instance (which means that either (a) the Software is first used in production (e.g., in a Production Deployment), or (b) after Customer’s initial request for Support).
-After Customer makes Productive Use of the Software in the first instance or converts to an Enterprise License otherwise, then the Enterprise License terms of this Agreement absent another enterprise agreement between the parties shall apply and the Free Licenses shall no longer be available under any circumstance.
-During the Subscription Term, and subject to Customer’s compliance with the terms and conditions of this Agreement, Couchbase grants to Customer a revocable, non-exclusive, non-transferable, non-sublicensable (except as explicitly set forth herein or an Order), fee-bearing license to install and use the Software and Documentation only for Customer’s own internal use and limited to the type, size, and number of Licensed Nodes (and where applicable the number of Licensed Devices) paid for by Customer and in accordance with any additional license terms specified in the applicable Order, and for no other purposes whatsoever.
+An “Enterprise License” is required if Customer uses the Software (a) for testing, quality assurance, or in production, (b) for any use other than solely for internal development use or evaluation of the Software, or (c) after Customer’s initial request for Support.
+After Customer in the first instance uses the Software for testing, quality assurance, or in production, or converts to an Enterprise License otherwise, then the Enterprise License terms of this Agreement (absent another applicable enterprise agreement between the parties) shall apply.
+During the Subscription Term, and subject to Customer’s compliance with the terms and conditions of this Agreement, Couchbase grants to Customer a revocable, non-exclusive, non-transferable, non-sublicensable (except as explicitly set forth herein), fee-bearing license to install and use the Software and Documentation only for Customer’s own internal use and limited to the type, size, and number of Licensed Nodes and Licensed Devices paid for by Customer and in accordance with any additional license terms specified in the applicable Order, and for no other purposes whatsoever.

 3.1 Customer shall not (and shall not allow any third party to):